sebiisgarb/FinAi-NEXXT-Hackathon-2025/README.md

 ## 🚀 About the Project

-FinAI was developed during the **NEXXT AI Hackathon 2025** by team **Skepya**, to tackle one of the biggest challenges in modern finance:
+FinAI was developed during the **NEXXT AI Hackathon 2025** by team **Skepya**, to address one of the biggest challenges in modern finance:

 > 💬 *Banks provide data, but not direction.*
-> Users get hundreds of charts, products, and reports, but no clear guidance on what actually fits their real-life goals.
+> Users receive hundreds of charts, products, and reports, but no clear guidance on what actually fits their real goals.

 ---

 ## 🧩 The Problem

-1. **Information Overload** – Customers receive too much financial data and too few actionable conclusions.
+1. **Information Overload** – Customers receive too much financial data and too few actionable insights.
-2. **Lack of Personalization** – Current systems offer generic recommendations that don’t take the individual risk profile into account.
+2. **Lack of Personalization** – Current systems offer generic recommendations that ignore the individual risk profile.
-3. **Missed Growth Opportunities** – Without guidance, users stay passive and banks lose potential revenue.
+3. **Missed Growth Opportunities** – Without guidance, users remain passive and banks lose potential revenue.

 ---